Georgia bill is latest GOP effort targeting prosecutors - The Boston Globe

 In some states, such laws could face hurdles.
 A New York court struck down a 2018 commission to investigate prosecutorial conduct after district attorneys sued saying it gave state lawmakers too much oversight over independent offices.

-Then-Gov. Andrew Cuomo in 2021 signed another version into law.
-The commission isn't yet operating because some members haven't been appointed, a court spokesperson said.
+Then-Governor Andrew Cuomo in 2021 signed another version into law.
+The commission isn’t yet operating because some members haven’t been appointed, a court spokesman said.

 Georgia lawmakers can already impeach district attorneys and solicitors general — elected prosecutors in some Georgia counties who handle lower-level cases.
 But they say impeachment would take up too much of lawmakers’ time.
 Instead, the new commission would investigate and make decisions.
 A prosecutor could appeal a decision to a state-level court, and eventually to the state Supreme Court.